Gregory Atta: Trip to Europe

-The clergy of the diocese are in the letter also invited the Oriental prelates "with word and deed at hand" to go.
+The clergy of the diocese in the above letter also invited the Oriental prelates "with word and deed at hand" to go.
 When visiting places Atta in the Bishopric of Speyer 18 cities were listed, namely: Speyer, Schifferstadt, Frankenthal, Forst, Deidesheim, Neustadt, Kaiserslautern, Landstuhl, St. Ingbert, Blieskastel, Zweibrücken, Maikammer, Edesheim, Landau, Herxheim, Rheinzabern, Rülzheim and Germersheim.

-Roman Catholic Diocese of Speyer in 1864 reported on pages 182/183 back over the visit of the Syrian princes of the Church:
+The Diocese of Speyer in 1864 reported on the visit of the Syrian priests of the Church:

 “In the year 1861 the Christians in Syria, who were hard pressed and robbed by their enemies and had to make use of the charity of their fellow believers to cover their ecclesiastical needs, found no small sympathy.
 The Most Reverend Archbishop Ata of Damascus, who personally raised a collection for his unfortunate members of the diocese for this purpose, as he did throughout Bavaria and in the diocese of Speyer, was given a warm welcome in the more important places he visited in the diocese and was delighted with generous gifts of love and also received the sum of 1311 guilders from donations sent directly to the episcopal authority.”